Kasbah of Moulay Ismail: Dar al-Makhzen enclosure

 The vast enclosure known as the Dar al-Makhzen today contained another set of palaces built by Moulay Isma'il, slightly later than the Dar al-Kebira.
 It covers a large quadrilateral area measuring roughly 1 km by 500 metres, containing approximately 60 hectares.
 The enclosure is separated from the Dar al-Kebira and the other structures to the north by a long esplanade (now occupied by a modern road) between two walls, known as the asarag (or asaraq).
 A long massive gateway, Bab ar-Ra'is ("Gate of the Captain"; known today also as Bab er-Rih, "Gate of the Wind") divides the asarag at its juncture with the outer wall of the Dar Kbira enclosure.
 The enclosure is in turn divided quite distinctly into two main sections.
-The larger western section is occupied mostly by the Bahriwiya Garden, now replaced by a modern golf course used by the king.
+The larger western section is occupied mostly by the Bahriwiya Garden, now replaced by a modern golf course used by the Moroccan king.
 The northern edge of this section, however, was occupied by a long but narrow palace known as the Dar al-Madrasa ("House of the School").
 The eastern section is a mix of gardens and palace structures, of which the main area is the Qasr al-Muhannasha ("Palace of the Labyrinth"; sometimes written Qasr al-Mhencha or Dar al-Mehencha).
 This eastern area is still used today as the official Dar al-Makhzen (royal palace) in Meknes and is off-limits to most visitors.